alfanick/jekyll-related-posts/README.md

 is used to compute new simplified vector space.
 Document correlation matrix is created using dot product of the matrix and its transpose.

-For each of the post related documents are inserted into priority queue (sorted by score from document correlation matrix), assuming the score is greater than minimal required score.
+For each of the post' related documents are inserted into priority queue (sorted by score from document correlation matrix), assuming the score is greater than minimal required score.
 Selected few bests related posts are retrieven from the queue.